Odroj/Python-Projects/README.md

 # Python-Projects
-Some small projects in python
+Some small projects in Python